bhparmar/3150312/README.md

 Content:

-Sr.
-No.	Content	Total Hrs	Weightage
-%
-1	Overview of Python, Programming languages, Software development, thrust area of Python, Installing Python Jupyter notebook Parts of Python Programming Language: Identifiers, Keywords, statements and expressions, variables, Operators, Precedence and Associativity, Data types, Indentation, comments, reading input, print output, Type conversions, type () function and Is Operator, Dynamic and strongly typed language
+# Overview of Python, Programming languages, Software development, thrust area of Python, Installing Python Jupyter notebook Parts of Python Programming Language:
+Identifiers, Keywords, statements and expressions, variables, Operators, Precedence and Associativity, Data types, Indentation, comments, reading input, print output, Type conversions, type () function and Is Operator, Dynamic and strongly typed language
 Control Flow Statements: If decision control flow, if..else decision control flow, if..elif..else decision control, Nested if statement, while loop, for loop, continue and break statements

-06

-20
+# Functions:
-2	Functions: Built in functions, commonly used modules, definition and calling the function, return statement and void function, scope and lifetime of variables, Default Parameters, Keyword Arguments, *args and **kwargs, Command Line Arguments
+Built in functions, commonly used modules, definition and calling the function, return statement and void function, scope and lifetime of variables, Default Parameters, Keyword Arguments, *args and **kwargs, Command Line Arguments
 String: Creating and Storing Strings, Basic String Operations, Accessing Characters in String by Index Number, String Slicing and Joining, String Methods, Formatting Strings Lists:  Creating  Lists,  Basic  List  Operations,  Indexing  and  Slicing  in  Lists,  Built-In Functions Used on Lists, List Methods, The del Statement.

-07

-20
+# Dictionaries:
-3	Dictionaries: Creating Dictionary, Accessing and Modifying key, value Pairs in Dictionaries, Built-In Functions used on Dictionaries, Dictionary Methods, The del Statement,	05	25
+Creating Dictionary, Accessing and Modifying key, value Pairs in Dictionaries, Built-In Functions used on Dictionaries, Dictionary Methods, The del Statement,

-	Tuples and Sets: Creating Tuples, Basic Tuple Operations, Indexing and Slicing  in Tuples, Built-In Functions Used on Tuples, Relation between Tuples and Lists, Relation between Tuples and Dictionaries, Tuple Methods, Using zip () Function, Sets, Set Methods, Traversing of Sets, Frozenset
+# Tuples and Sets:
+Creating Tuples, Basic Tuple Operations, Indexing and Slicing  in Tuples, Built-In Functions Used on Tuples, Relation between Tuples and Lists, Relation between Tuples and Dictionaries, Tuple Methods, Using zip () Function, Sets, Set Methods, Traversing of Sets, Frozenset

+# Files:
-4	Files: Types of Files, Creating and Reading Text Data, File Methods to Read and Write Data, Reading and Writing Binary Files, The Pickle Module, Reading and Writing CSV Files, Python os and os.path Modules	04	15
+Types of Files, Creating and Reading Text Data, File Methods to Read and Write Data, Reading and Writing Binary Files, The Pickle Module, Reading and Writing CSV Files, Python os and os.path Modules	04	15

-5	Introduction to Data science: NumPy and Pandas with Python, Graphing with Matplotlib pyplot: Line Graphs, Scatter Graph, Pie Charts, Bar Charts,Figures and Subplot, 3D Graphs
+# Introduction to Data science:
+NumPy and Pandas with Python, Graphing with Matplotlib pyplot: Line Graphs, Scatter Graph, Pie Charts, Bar Charts,Figures and Subplot, 3D Graphs
 Case Study: Bio-Signal Plotting using Matplotlib/Pandas Library.
-06
-20
-	Total	28	100 %

 Suggested Specification table with Marks (Theory):